Olex2/help/gui/EN/home/settings.md

 # Auto MORE
-Keywords entered here control the output of refinement, e.g., 'MORE -1' dictates the amount of refinement information to be written to the .lst output file; 'CONF' generates a table of torsion angles; 'BOND 'DOLLAR'H' produces bond length and bond angle information (including bonds to H atoms); and 'ACTA' writes a CIF file to the current working folder.
+Keywords entered here control the output of refinement, e.g., **MORE -1** dictates the amount of refinement information to be written to the .lst output file; **CONF** generates a table of torsion angles; **BOND DOLLARH** produces bond length and bond angle information (including bonds to H atoms); and **ACTA** writes a CIF file to the current working folder.

 # Save View